Linhndm/JetsonTX2_all_you_need/Install VNC server.md

     ```
     ifconfig
     ```
 ## Step 3: In you computer.
-Install [VNC viewer](https://www.realvnc.com/en/connect/download/viewer/) and add ip JetsonTX2.
+Install [VNC viewer](https://www.realvnc.com/en/connect/download/viewer/) and enjoy it
+.

 ***